-There is a quarterly Voluntary, Community and Social Enterprise (VCSE) Strategic Forum with senior staff from the County Council, District Councils, Clinical Commissioning Group, and other key county-wide services to enable an exchange of information and views for the benefit of Somerset's people.
-Membership of the forum continues to grow and now includes Chamber of Commerce to begin to provide an important link to businesses.
+There is a quarterly Voluntary, Community and Social Enterprise (VCSE) Strategic Forum (complete with its own website) with senior staff from the County Council, District Councils, Clinical Commissioning Group, and other key county-wide services to enable an exchange of information and views for the benefit of Somerset's people.
+This includes an Annual Leaders Conference.
+In early 2017, along with key partners, we commissioned the first Somerset VCSE State of the Sector Report.